Chun Doo-hwan: 1987 presidential election

-Post-presidency and prison sentence (1987–1997)
+Post-dictatorship and prison sentence (1987–1997)

-In February 1988, during the presidency of Roh Tae-woo, Chun was named chair of the National Statesman Committee and so wielded considerable influence in South Korean politics.
-In that year, the Democratic Justice Party lost its majority in the National Assembly elections to opposition parties, paving the way for the so-called "Fifth Republic Hearings."
+In February 1988, during the presidency of Roh, Chun was named chair of the National Statesman Committee and so wielded considerable influence in South Korean politics.
+In that year, the DJP lost its majority in the National Assembly elections to opposition parties, paving the way for the so-called "Fifth Republic Hearings".
 The National Assembly explored the events of the Gwangju Democratization Movement and where responsibility should lay for the resulting massacre.
 On 11 November 1988, Chun apologized to the nation in a public address, pledging to give his money and belongings back to the country.
-Chun resigned from both the National Statesman Committee and the Democratic Justice Party.
+Chun resigned from both the National Statesman Committee and the DJP.

 At this time, Chun decided to live for several years in Baekdamsa, a Buddhist temple in the Gangwon-do province, in order to pay penance for his actions.
 On 30 December 1990, Chun left Baekdamsa and returned home.